-Betterment has experienced explosive growth since its inception, to the point that it now serves over 130,000 investors and manages an excess of $3.5 billion in AUM (assets under management).
+Betterment has experienced explosive growth since its inception, to the point that it manages an excess of $5 billion in AUM (assets under management).
 What’s particularly impressive is that its AUM doubled between the period of January 2015 ($1.1 billion) and July 2015 ($2.5 billion).

 Read on to see how Betterment’s superior client experience is fueling its growth, along with how it can provide you top-of-the-line retirement planning software.

 The Optimized Betterment Portfolio

 Doing business with typical financial advisory and retirement planning firms often doesn’t make for a satisfying experience.